uselagoon/lagoon-examples/README.md

 The folders are added as submodules from the branches of the host projects To add a new example:

-1. `git submodule add -b 9.x-php8 https://github.com/amazeeio/drupal-example-simple.git drupal9-php8`
+1. `git submodule add -b main https://github.com/lagoon-examples/drupal-base.git drupal-base`
 2. `git submodule update --init`

 To refresh local submodules